 In the United States, Jonathan Kirschner of New Jersey was tried and found guilty of a fraudulent import scheme.
 He imported counterfeit Morgan silver dollars and sold them to unsuspecting buyers as authentic merchandise.
 He also sold counterfeit gold bullion bars.

 Strangely, he was also charged and found guilty of federal agent impersonation.
-When he met buyers, Kirschner wore a Bureau of Alcohol, Tobacco, and Firearms identification to increase buyers’ likelihood of buying counterfeit coins and bars.
+When he met buyers, Kirschner wore a Bureau of Alcohol, Tobacco, and Firearms identification to increase buyers’ likelihood of getting counterfeit coins and bars.

-In some instances, criminals make counterfeit precious metal bars using real gold and silver.
+In some instances, criminals make counterfeit bars using real gold and silver.
 However, the markings (hallmarks) are faked.
 This sort of fraud enables the con men to launder money or get around certain legal sanctions involving precious metals transactions.

 China and Precious Metals Counterfeiting